reef-technologies/handbook/docs/Code_conventions.md

 Use [Semantic Line Breaks](https://sembr.org/) whenever line breaks do not influence rendered document.

+### TODOs should be linked to Issue Tracker

+Each comment containing todo note should start with Jira issue key (or GitHub `#123` equivalent), e.g. `# TODD JIRA-123 move this to Settings class`.
+TODOs without issue key are not allowed to be merged into main branch.

 ### Copying Code

 Always mention the license of the source code which is copied.